BravishkaSkytano/blog-old/src/books/court-of-shadows-and-ruin/ii.md

 He growled, "You will do what I tell you too, slave."

-Quick as a snake, she slashed out at his face, *'I am not your slave!'*
+*'I am not your slave!'*

-Válgr caught Nixarza's wrist and held up his left hand, "My ring says otherwise."
+Válgr held up his left hand, "My ring says otherwise."

 The silver ring seemed to laugh at her as she glared at it.
 Forged millennia ago, that ring was older than this world, and it seemed like Fate was challenging her by allowing a being such as Válgr to possess it.